If you’re reading this article, chances are high that you are looking into divorcing in Nevada. This article applies to

 #1 is the best solution to divorce affordably and fairly.
 It’s a terrific option if you are uncertain about what is fair for your situation, or if you have been in a longer-term marriage and your property and debts are completely linked together (or you live in a community property state like Nevada).

-Number 2 is the most economical and least acrimonious way to go about it.
-This is provided you feel that you can still trust your spouse with this, if not with other things, and you feel you are getting a fair settlement based on your own research.
+#2 is the most economical and least acrimonious way to divorce This is provided you feel that you can still trust your spouse with this, if not with other things, and you feel you are getting a fair settlement based on your own research.
 Some couples with few financial assets opt for this solution.

 Divorce is never free, and you must share your current assets between the two of you, so your net worth will decrease, of course, but either of the above solutions will leave your wallet relatively intact.

 #3 is the kind of divorce that can shatter your finances.
 If it goes as far as a divorce trial, it becomes the kind of divorce that makes some lawyers richer than their clients will ever be again.
 In a few cases, this type of divorce is necessary when there are millions or billions at stake, but otherwise, no. If your combined net worth is $500,000 and under, it is pure folly to engage in this type of divorce unless the other side is being highly unreasonable.

 Here are seven things we recommend you look at seriously when divorcing in Nevada.

 Mediated divorces are also known as collaborative divorces.
 If you are divorcing in Nevada, find a divorce attorney who is willing, first and foremost, to attempt to mediate your case with your spouse’s divorce lawyer.
 It’s best to make sure that this attorney is a certified mediator.
 Divorce attorneys are offered continuing education classes in mediation.
 Some are also certified court arbitrators which gives them even more settlement experience.
 Going to court instead of mediating is costly and acrimonious.